paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-043-employment-and-reemployment-rights-of-members-of-the-uniformed-services.md

 Another prior section 4301 was renumbered [section 7601 of this title](./chapter-076-health-professionals-educational-assistance-program.md#section-7601).

 #### Amendments
+2025—Subsec. (a)(1).
+Pub.
+L. 118–210 substituted “encourage service in the uniformed services” for “encourage noncareer service in the uniformed services”.

 1996—Subsec. (a)(2).
 Pub.
 L. 104–275 struck out “under honorable conditions” after “upon their completion of such service”.

 #### Effective Date of 1996 Amendment